pupil-labs/pupil-docs/src/alpha-lab/multiple-rim.md

 <div style="margin-bottom: 5px;"></div>

-4. **Add Custom Events:** During the eye tracking recording, users may focus on specific furniture or parts of the room multiple times.
-By adding custom [event](/neon/basic-concepts/events) annotations corresponding to these areas or objects, you can create [sections](/enrichments/#enrichment-sections) for the enrichments to be performed.
-This approach allows you to run each enrichment only on the portion of the recording where a certain object is present.
+4. **Add Custom Events:** During the eye tracking recording, users may focus on a specific region once or multiple times.
+I.e. they may revisit that region.
+By adding custom [event](/neon/basic-concepts/events) annotations corresponding to these periods, you can create [sections](/enrichments/#enrichment-sections) for the enrichments to be computed.
+This enables you to run each enrichment only on the section(s) of recording where a certain region is being gazed at.
 For this guide, we used the following event annotations to run five Reference Image Mapper enrichments:
     - Desk: `desk.begin` and `desk.end`
     - TV area 1: `tv1.begin` and `tv1.end`
     - TV area 2: `tv2.begin` and `tv2.end`